jdeath/CheckRoyalCaribbeanPrice/README.md

 ## Install (Greasemonkey script, runs in your browser, no Python needed)
 This only runs cruise addon price checking (no notifcation or cabin price checking).
 Coded with AI, so be warned.
 1. Install Greasemonkey/TamperMoney Extension for your specific browser.
 Follow only step 1 at: [https://greasyfork.org](https://greasyfork.org)
-1. Install [this](https://github.com/jdeath/CheckRoyalCaribbeanPrice/raw/refs/heads/main/CheckRoyalCaribbeanPrice.user.js) userscript from this repo
+1. Click [this](https://github.com/jdeath/CheckRoyalCaribbeanPrice/raw/refs/heads/main/CheckRoyalCaribbeanPrice.user.js) link to install userscript from this repo.
 1. Log into Royal/Celebrity website
 1. Click "Price Button" that now appears at bottom of page when logged into Royal Caribbean website.
 1. You need to watch the logs for any price drops